Scyther Best Moveset

 Run Technician on Scyther.
 It's the ability that defines how you build around it and the main reason it holds a competitive niche.
 Scyther also gets Swarm and Steadfast, but they don't compare.
 With base 105 Speed, Technician gives Scyther an edge before opponents can react.

 Scyther fills the sweeper role.
-It's leaning toward the physical side (base 110 Attack).
+It's a physical attacker with base 110 Attack.
 Base 105 Speed lets it outrun most of the field.
 And it's enough bulk to take a hit or two.

 Scyther has been part of the series since Red & Blue, appearing in 22 titles across all 10 generations.
 As a Gen 1 original, it's one of the most consistently available Pokemon in the franchise.